 Outcome and Management

-Serum aminotransferase elevations above 5 times the upper limit of normal (if confirmed) or any elevations accompanied by jaundice or symptoms should lead to dose reduction or temporary cessation.
+In using kinase inhibitors to the therapy of cancer, routine monitoring of liver tests before and during therapy is warranted.
+Serum aminotransferase elevations above 5 times the upper limit of normal (if confirmed) or any elevations accompanied by jaundice or symptoms should lead to temporary cessation.
+Vantetanib should be restarted only if serum enzyme abnormalities resolve or improve and only with careful monitoring.
 There does not appear to be cross reactivity in risk for hepatic injury between vandetanib and other tyrosine kinase inhibitors.

 REPRESENTATIVE TRADE NAMES